petershin/liferay-learn/docs/dxp/latest/en/liferay-development/building-applications/developing-a-java-web-application/using-mvc/using-localized-messages-in-an-mvc-portlet.md

 ## Add the Component Definition

-As you create your custom MVC Portlet, make sure to include the language resource bundle property in the class's `@Component` definition.
+As you create your custom MVC portlet, make sure to include the language resource bundle property in the class's `@Component` definition.

 ```java
 @Component(